 Andrew concludes it is unacceptable for a modern business to use the lowest skilled workers.

 “Where industrial age businesses leverage a factory or ‘hard asset’ to generate revenue, today’s most valuable organisations build economic value via a different form of scalable asset that is not humans in factories.”

-So what about workers at every MacDonalds, in every factory making Apple products, farmers or pilots flying the aeroplane you travel in.
-Some systems are highly complex and required higher levels of skill.
-But even in these cases, there is no point in having people who far exceed the requirements for delivering the required purpose.
+So what about workers at every MacDonalds, in every factory making Apple products, farmers or pilots flying the aeroplanes you travel in.
+Some systems are highly complex and require higher levels of skill.
+But even in these complex cases, there is no point in having people who exceed the requirements for delivering the required product or service.

 Andrew goes on;

 “Apple, Facebook, Tencent, Google and Netflix — are amongst the world’s most valuable companies.
 What do they have in common?
 Well, they don’t sell widgets.
 A core product of their business models are highly scalable, intangible assets.”

 “They don’t follow a rule book because there are no rules — they are writing it as they go.”

 This implies that these businesses do not need structure and systems operated by people with the lowest essential level of skill.